StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: Yes
-- Description: (Shared-Data only) Consider balancing between compute nodes during tablet migration in shared data mode.
+- Description: Whether to balance the number of tablets among Compute Nodes during the tablet migration of cloud-native tables in a shared-data cluster. `true` indicates to balance the tablets among Compute Nodes, and `false` indicates to disabling this feature.
 - Introduced in: v3.3.4

 ##### lake_balance_tablets_threshold